OctopusDeploy/docs/docs/support/record-a-problem-with-your-browser.md

 ---
-title: Record a Problem with Octopus Deploy in Your Web Browser
+title: Record a problem with Octopus Deploy in your web browser
 description: This page describes how you can record HTTP traffic between your browser and Octopus Server.
 This is especially helpful if you are having a problem with Octopus Deploy in your web browser.
 It includes instructions for taking a screen recording and web traffic capture, for diagnosing issues.
 position: 28
 ---